 While I love my house as much as the next woman, even I know that days on end puttering my way through air polluted by central heating, and windows darkened by Winter weight curtains means that all too soon my skin WILL shrivel up, and the house will start developing the fairy lit festive equivalent of S.A.D, with all the fragrance of a mouldy sock.

 This will never do.
 And so my first weapon in the battle against the glitteryfied Winter blues is fresh air.
 It should be clear to all an sundry that I am refusing to leave the house and so instead, first thing in the morning, I layer on lots and lots of clothes, Eskimo style and run around opening all the windows while I complete my morning routine.
 It isn’t pleasant.
-A bitter chill fills the house almost instantly and the curtains waft around the room in a violent fashion.
+Especially in the bathroom!
+To be totally honest, our bathroom windows are well overdue an upgrade.
+I have been weighing up some different bathroom window replacement options though so stay tuned.
+When I do get around to opening the windows, a bitter chill fills the house almost instantly and the curtains waft around the room in a violent fashion.
 But here’s the thing: when I close them again a little while later, making certain to push the curtains as far back as possible in order to maximise what little light there is, the whole house feels fresher, warmer and indeed cosier.
 But it no longer feels stuffy and keeping warm during the morning chill means that I have kept moving, got my circulation going and got the chores done twice as fast as I do on gorgeous Summer mornings.

 Happy Hibernating Housekeepers!